 Lily sheen is a type of iridescence that is often seen on the surface of water.
 It is caused by the interference of light waves reflecting off the water's surface, and can produce a shimmering, iridescent effect.

-• Facet 1: The role of light interference
+- Facet 1: The role of light interference

 The interference of light waves is essential for the production of iridescence, including lily sheen.
 When light waves reflect off the surface of an object, they can interfere with each other, causing some wavelengths to be reinforced and others to be canceled out.
-This interference pattern produces the shimmering, iridescent colors that are characteristic of lily sheen.
+This interference pattern produces the shimmering, iridescent colors that are characteristic of lily sheen. - Facet 2: The importance of viewing angle

 The viewing angle is also important for the production of lily sheen.
 When light strikes the surface of water at a low angle, the interference pattern is more pronounced and the colors are more saturated.
-This is why lily sheen is often seen in the early morning or late evening when the light is at a low angle.
+This is why lily sheen is often seen in the early morning or late evening when the light is at a low angle. - Facet 3: The influence of water conditions

 The condition of the water can also affect the production of lily sheen.
 Calm water will produce a more pronounced interference pattern and more saturated colors.
-Ripples or waves on the water's surface will disrupt the interference pattern and produce less saturated colors.
+Ripples or waves on the water's surface will disrupt the interference pattern and produce less saturated colors. - Facet 4: Real-life examples

 Lily sheen can be seen in a variety of natural settings, including ponds, lakes, and rivers.
 It can also be created artificially using a variety of methods, such as by blowing bubbles or by using a diffraction grating.